MaximeWeyl/fake/README.md

 Most data and methods are ported from forgery/ffaker Ruby gems.
 For the list of available methods please look at https://godoc.org/github.com/icrowley/fake.
 Currently english and russian languages are available.
+French is in progress, inspired by the Python lib "Faker".

 Fake embeds samples data files unless you call `UseExternalData(true)` in order to be able to work without external files dependencies when compiled, so, if you add new data files or make changes to existing ones don't forget to regenerate data.go file using `github.com/mjibson/esc` tool and `esc -o data.go -pkg fake data` command (or you can just use `go generate` command if you are using Go 1.4 or later).